The Last Temptation of Motown: A Conversation with Soul Survivor Otis Williams

-To say the Temptations are the soundtrack to a generation is both trite and also not totally accurate—try multiple generations.
+To say the Temptations are the soundtrack to a generation is both trite and also not totally accurate — try multiple generations.
 The legendary R&B group is one of popular music’s longest running dynasties, spanning nearly six decades, 11 presidencies, and the entirety of the James Bond series.
 All told, they’ve logged 44 studio albums and 37 Billboard Top 40 smashes, plus Grammys, television specials and an induction into the Rock ‘n’ Roll Hall of Fame.
 Twenty-four singers have been members of Motown’s most elite vocal squad, but only Otis Williams has been there since the very beginning.

 The baritone, who turned 76 in October, acts as both leader and standard-bearer for the group, which now includes Ron Tyson, Terry Weeks, Larry Braggs and Willie Greene in its ranks.
 Together they’re back with a new album, All the Time.
 The Temptations’ first release in eight years includes three soulful originals, as well as expertly chosen covers of hits by Sam Smith, Bruno Mars, Ed Sheeran, the Weeknd, John Mayer and a fellow Motown veteran by the name of Michael Jackson.
-Their trademark harmonies, which helped define an genre half a century ago, serve to enhance these contemporary tracks, illustrating once again that the “Tempts” are timeless.
+Their trademark harmonies, which helped define a genre half a century ago, serve to enhance these contemporary tracks, illustrating once again that the “Tempts” are timeless.

 As a founding member and the sole witness to the Temptations’ entire saga, Williams safeguards the band’s legacy.
 His 1988 memoir, previously the basis for a hugely successful 1998 miniseries, is now the plot of a new musical, Ain’t Too Proud: The Life and Times of the Temptations, which comes to Broadway in the fall.
 With one eye on new music and the other on old memories vividly brought to life in the upcoming production, the ever-gracious Williams had much to say when he recently spoke to PEOPLE.